Happy Birthday, Eddie Palmieri! Alt.Latino Helps El Maestro Blow Out 81 Candles

 So, his advice is short and to the point: "Enjoy your life every second that you can!
 Es un peligro estar vivo, pero muerto no se puede vivir" — "it's dangerous to be alive, but it's not much of a life if you're dead."

-Palmieri appears to be taking his own advice; he's already putting together another album in honor of his deceased wife, titled Mi luz mayor, produced by his son and manager, Eddie Palmieri, Jr. It is set to feature a 20-piece orchestra and some notable guests, including Carlos Santana and Gilberto Santa Rosa.
+Palmieri appears to be taking his own advice; he's already putting together another album in honor of his deceased wife, titled Mi luz mayor, produced by his son and manager, Eddie Palmieri II.
+It is set to feature a 20-piece orchestra and some notable guests, including Carlos Santana and Gilberto Santa Rosa.

-Eddie laughs again and describes the new record as Latin Jazz but promises that it's perfect for dancing, adding, "Hay Palmiero pa'l rato!" — "There's enough Palmieri for some time to come
+Eddie laughs again and describes the new record as Latin Jazz but promises that it's perfect for dancing, adding, "Hay Palmieri pa'l rato!" — "There's enough Palmieri for some time to come

 We can hardly wait, and wish Maestro Palmieri a happy birthday — y muchos, muchos más.